matejbudzel/events-assignment/README.md

 ### My adjustments

-In the end I've had more time on this task then I originally expected so I've added some "complications", because this was a nice opportunity to try some things that I've always wanted to, but did not have the change yet.
+I've had more time on this task then I originally expected so I've added some "complications", because this was a nice opportunity to try some things that I've always wanted to, but did not have the change yet.

 I decided that proper SPA which could grow in the future should have some topics addressed in the beginning, because they are hard to add later in the project: